 Draper’s jacket is single-breasted with slim notch lapels that roll to a high button stance.
 There is a welted breast pocket, and two jetted hip pockets that gently slope toward the rear of the jacket.

 The shoulders are lightly padded with roped sleeveheads.
 There are two long double vents, keeping the jacket as cool as possible in the warm Hawaiian climate.
 I can’t tell exactly what fabric was used to make the jacket, but I would guess a lightweight wool like a tropical worsted.

 Don wears the same pair of cream trousers throughout the trip, whether with a casual shirt or a tie.
 They have a low rise and flat front with side pockets and a short break.
 Don wears them with a slim black leather belt.

-Don’s casual shirt for the trip is a blue Hawaiian shirt with a white floral pattern permeating throughout.
+Don’s casual shirt for the trip is a blue Hawaiian shirt with a white floral and lava tapa pattern throughout.
 It is a very distinctive shirt with blue triangles up and down both the right and left panels.
 The short-sleeve shirt buttons down a placket-less front and has slim camp collars and a straight hem across the bottom.